Letting God Lift Up Your Head

 Lifted by God we're reminded that all's not lost in our fight for a better world, both for others and for ourselves.

-Lifted by God, instead, we can sing to Him–thanking Him for what he already has done, and for what he already knows that we need, seeing by faith that He’s already providing it.
+Lifted by God, instead, we can sing to Him--thanking Him for what he already has done, and for what he already knows that we need, seeing by faith that He's already providing it.

 Then listen.
 What a glory!
 This same God is singing over us.
 Why?
 Because He loves us.
 A whole lot.

-On the fiction side, she’s excited to announce the debut of her historical mystery series about a young theologian—a fan of Sherlock Holmes—solving murder and crime in Colorado’s 1920s Klan era.
-All That Is Secret is set to releases Oct.
-5, 2021, from Tyndale House.
-“Readers will be hooked from the first line…Captivating.”
+Patricia Raybon, an award-winning author and novelist, writes on faith by day and mystery by night.
+A regular contributor at Our Daily Bread Ministries, she authors the award-winning Annalee Spain Mystery Series set about a young theologian—a fan of Sherlock Holmes—solving murder and crime in Colorado's 1920s Klan era.
+All That Is Secret won a Christy Award for First Novel.
+"Readers will be hooked from the first line...Captivating."
 (Julie Cantrell, New York Times bestselling author.)
-“Engaging and evocative.
-Brava, Patricia…it is captivating.”
+"Engaging and evocative.
+Brava, Patricia...it is captivating."
 (Jerry B. Jenkins, New York Times bestselling author.)

 Photo Credit: artawkrn at unsplash